sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 1. Select the required flow and then select **Edit**.
 1. Select **Manual** in the flow, and then copy the HTTP URL.
 Repeat the steps for the organization and user flows for all the create, update, and delete operations.

 You can use this URL as the webhook endpoint.
-For more information, see: [Configure incremental data sync](configure-zendesk-connector.md#configure-incremental-data-sync)

 ### Add a custom CRM using Business rules